jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``bool|array``
 :Default: ``bool(true)``

-Set to false to disable client-side parameter validation.
-You may find that turning validation off will slightly improve client performance, but the difference is negligible.
+Set to ``false`` to disable client-side parameter validation.
+You might find that turning validation off will slightly improve client performance, but the difference is negligible.

 .. code-block:: php

-    // Disable client-side validation.
+    // Disable client-side validation
     $s3 = new Aws\S3\S3Client([
         'version'  => '2006-03-01',
         'region'   => 'eu-west-1',